 I can understand your sentiments, not even ten years ago I would have expressed much the same opposition.

-Two hundred years past, it would have been easy for you and I to identify the enslaved from a group of free peoples.
-Shackled, chained, beads of sweat forming rivulets which dance down dark muscular bodies.
+Two hundred years past, it would have been easy for you and me to identify the enslaved from a group of free peoples.
+Shackled, and chained, beads of sweat form rivulets which dance down dark muscular bodies.
 Master, whip close at hand, snaps orders under threat of bloody violence.
-Framed by the guise of emancipation, history yields more than it's fair share of yellowed, dog eared photographs, prevailing as steady reminders attesting to the depths of our collective depravity.
+Framed by the guise of emancipation, history yields more than its fair share of yellowed, dog-eared photographs, prevailing as steady reminders attesting to the depths of our collective depravity.
 Bygone veins of cruelty, whence exposed, leave us questioning the unchallenged viciousness of the beast within.
 Focusing on our distant future, what information will we have captured on metallic memory discs?
-Moreover, will the tales of today be faithfully rendered by historians tomorrow, or will history continue to be penned by self serving agents of deceit?
+Moreover, will the tales of today be faithfully rendered by historians tomorrow, or will history continue to be penned by self-serving agents of deceit?

-Proceeding confidently with her impeccably prepared project, the young girl spins into being a tapestry of changing social paradigms which inevitably lead humanity to our present day rendition of slavery.
-Twenty first century humans are meticulously described as being best characterised as a blend between chattel and cattle.
-Chattel, speaking verily to nations, cities, towns and individuals crumbling under the horribly, immoral, illegal, and down right evil, pressures of usury debt, taxation and fractional reserve lending.
+Proceeding confidently with her impeccably prepared project, the young girl spins into a tapestry of changing social paradigms which inevitably lead humanity to our present-day rendition of slavery.
+Twenty-first-century humans are meticulously described as being best characterised as a blend between chattel and cattle.
+Chattel, speaks verily to nations, cities, towns and individuals crumbling under the horribly, immoral, illegal, and evil, pressures of usury debt, taxation and fractional reserve lending.
 Cattle, appropriately and faithfully represents how mind programming successfully kept us from defining self and environment.
 Behind locked boardroom doors, we discover dastardly scheming from an elite cadre who contemptuously dominate humans, forcing us to express their version of reality enslavement.

 How do you feel about what our fictitious student has to say?
 Is it remotely accurate to consider yourself chattel cattle?
 Is your mind presently being controlled?
 Are you enslaved by a fractional reserve banking system which greedily feeds on the spoils of debt interest?